Mit-It/Documentation/Documentation/SRS.md

 #### 3.6.1 Technologies
 We are using the following technologies:
--GitHub for version control
+- GitHub for version control
--MySQL for database and phpMyAdmin for the managing-surface -Laravel (php framework) for development
+- MySQL for database and phpMyAdmin for the managing-surface
+- Laravel (php framework) for development
--HTML, CSS for struktur
+- HTML, CSS for struktur
--JavaScript for effects
+- JavaScript for effects
--php for logic
+- php for logic
--rasperry pi for the interface to the mixing maschine -phyton for logic on the rasperry pi
+- rasperry pi for the interface to the mixing maschine
+- phyton for logic on the rasperry pi
--phpStorm as IDE and deployment tool
+- phpStorm as IDE and deployment tool
--eclipse as IDE for testing
+- eclipse as IDE for testing

 ### 3.7 **Online User Documentation and Help System Requirements**
 Not applicable